 Causes of miscarriage

 A miscarriage is usually due to a fetal abnormality.
-It is seldom hereditary disorder or due to illness by the mother.
+It is seldom a hereditary disorder or due to illness by the mother.

 What can you do

-Usually the miscarriage will take place within two weeks after the bleeding has begon or after the scan took place.
+Usually the miscarriage will happen within two weeks after the bleeding has begon or after the scan took place.
 Often you will see the bleeding increase during a couple of hours.
 It will often be more than a normal period.
 At the same time you will experience pain in the uterus, like contractions.
 This will increase until you lose the embryo.